bigeasy/vizsla/README.md

 parsing gateways.
 This accommodates the common case of setting redirects and authentication negotiation at the outset while swapping out different parse responses for different requests.

+Now trying to sort out whether to shoehorn all errors into response reports, which would sacrifice stack traces, or to make them all `Error`s which is difficult because you don't really consider a 404 to be an `Error`.
+A connection timeout doesn't have a meaningful stack trace.
+Hmm… That kind of answers it, doesn't it?

+If there is a stack you can put it in `stack`, which will get it into the logging one way or another in case you do have a bonafide exception, but who gets those anymore?
+You don't get out of memory errors ever, you just get OOMKilled.

+Ah, but still.
+Even if you do have an OOM error, what good is the stack trace?
+Maybe we go ahead and check the result codes and see what sort of errors are actually raised.
+Maybe the lack of a `code` causes it to get written to standard error so that we can debug it.
+Maybe we log the error with the `trace` level and we can turn that one to see the stack trace.

+But, I don't imagine that ordinary usage would benefit from a stack trace because we're not expecting stack trace based errors.